 What are topical acne treatments?

-Topical acne treatments are medications applied directly on the skin that are used in the treatment of acne and other skin problems.
-Topical acne treatments can contain many different ingredients, but common active ingredients are benzoyl peroxide, azelaic acid, glycolic acid, and salicylic acid.
+Topical acne treatments are medications that are put directly on the skin.
+Topical acne treatments can be over-the-counter or prescription.
+Common active ingredients are benzoyl peroxide, azelaic acid, glycolic acid, and salicylic acid.
+Prescription acne medications include tretinoin, adapalene, dapsone, and antibiotics such as erythromycin and clindamycin

 Can I use tretinoin (Retin A®) for severe acne during my pregnancy?

 Tretinoin is different from other topical treatments that will be discussed here.
 It belongs to a group of medications called retinoids, which can cause birth defects when taken by mouth.
 The amount of tretinoin absorbed through the skin is low, and studies have reported that women who used topical tretinoin during pregnancy did not have an increased risk for birth defects.
-However, due to the theoretical concern and the availability of other topical acne products, tretinoin use is discouraged during pregnancy.
-Please refer to the MotherToBaby fact sheets Tretinoin and Pregnancy at http://www.mothertobaby.org/files/tretinoin.pdf and Isotretinoin and Pregnancy at http://www.mothertobaby.org/files/Isotretinoin.pdf for more information on this group of medications.
+However, due to the theoretical concerns and the availability of other topical acne products, tretinoin use is discouraged during pregnancy.
+Please refer to the MotherToBaby fact sheet Tretinoin and Pregnancy at https://mothertobaby.org/fact-sheets/tretinoin-retin-a-pregnancy/pdf/ and Isotretinoin and Pregnancy at https://mothertobaby.org/fact-sheets/isotretinoin-accutane-pregnancy/pdf/ for more information on this group of medications.

 Can using topical acne treatments affect my ability to get pregnant?